SAMRIK41/ATM_Machine/README.md

 ## **How the Project Works**

 1. **Welcome Screen**:
-   - The program starts with a welcome message and requests the user to insert their **card number**.
+   - The program starts with a welcome message and requests and the user to insert their **card number**.

 2. **Card Verification**:
    - The program checks whether the card user is a **new user** or an **existing user**: